danbennett/DBRepo/readme.md

 # Theading
 It should be noted that an `NSManagedObjectContext` is not thread safe.
 When using CoreData `NSManagedObjectContext`s cannot be used accross threads.
-As `HLRepo` uses `NSManagedObjectContext` in it's implmenetation the `repo` property should be treated as such.
+As `DBRepo` uses `NSManagedObjectContext` in it's implmenetation the `repo` property should be treated as such.

 # Errors
     // TODO: Include exampes.